Number-Juann/portfolio/projects/PC Stand/README.md

 ---
 ## The purpose of this project is to improve the performance and extend the lifespan of my PC.
 More specifically to prevent the PC's Power Supply from suffocating.
 ---
+### Summary
+This is a simple and low-cost PC stand designed using SolidWokrs and manufactured using 3D-printed end blocks and wooden dowels.
+This design prioritizes ease of assembly, low material cost, and clean aesthetics.
+---
 The Power Supply is located at the bottom of the case.
 It has a fan which takes in air from the bottom of the case and circulates it through the Power Supply and into the case in order to regulate the internal temperature of the PC and its components.